 Magento uses an Entity–attribute–value model (EAV), meaning that even if you migrate the database, including your customers, orders, categories and products, you’d still need to write a script in order for everything to sync together.
 There are also many Magento extensions available online that can help with the migration process.

 If you’re migrating from an existing store, you need to have a developer by your side.
-To really know what they’re doing, Magento developers normally specialize in either back-end or front-end, so bare in mind that if someone claims to be an expert in both, they’re probably bluffing.
+To really know what they’re doing, Magento developers normally specialize in either back-end or front-end, so bear in mind that if someone claims to be an expert in both, they’re probably bluffing.

 Choose Your Hosting